 What is THV01?

+There are several types of therapeutic vaccines currently being studied to treat HIV.
 THV01 belongs to a group of vaccines called viralvaccines.4 This type of vaccine delivers pieces of HIV’s DNA into the body’s cells.
-The body then uses this genetic information to produce an response that can fight the .8
+The body then uses this genetic information to produce an immune system response that can fight the .8

 Status: This study is ongoing, but not recruiting participants.

 Purpose: The purpose of this study is to examine the safety and effectiveness of three different levels of THV01 when compared to a .9

 For more details on the study listed above, see the Health Professional version of this drug summary.

 What side effects might THV01 cause?

 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in the study of THV01 listed above.